 Architecture careers combine art and science into the design of spaces and environments.
 Architects determine needs for buildings and structures, and transform them into concepts for designs that are ultimately built by others.
 To accomplish this, architects create drawings, build scale models, write specifications, draft letters and other documents, and supervise architectural projects.
 They may also teach architecture, carry out research, or provide consultation to building owners.

 Urban development (or urban planning) careers revolve around the structure and function of cities.
 Urban planners tackle complex problems facing a region and develop strategies for future growth and development by helping to create a broad vision for the community.
 They also research, design, and develop programs; manage; lead public processes; perform technical analyses; effect social change; and educate.
 Some planners focus on one or two of these roles, such as transportation planning, but most will work at many kinds of planning throughout their careers.
 Urban planning can include: policy recommendations, community action plans, comprehensive plans, smart growth strategies, regulatory and incentive strategies, historic preservation plans, redevelopment plans, economic development strategic plans, and disaster preparedness plans.

 Design is interdisciplinary by nature, incorporating elements of various fields including engineering, technology, social science, media, and the arts to create the objects and tools we use everyday.
 Product or industrial design is a field attracting increasing interest and attention, with pathways in user experience and interaction, product development, program management, consulting, and analysis among others.
 Some familiarity and experience with Computer Aided Design (CAD) and a background in engineering is often necessary to enter the field.

-Urban development and planning internships are available in government, private, and nonprofit planning organizations.
+Urban development and planning internships are available in government, private sector, and nonprofit planning organizations.
 Students can obtain internships with cities, suburban communities, county planning agencies, and state and regional planning agencies.
-Opportunities exist with private planning consulting firms whose clients include municipalities, the state, and developers.
+Opportunities exist with private planning consulting firms whose clients include municipalities, states, and developers.